-There are many types of OSA appliances on the market today.
-At Sloan Creek Dental, we will do a thorough evaluation to determine if and -which type of appliance would work best for you.
+There are many types of OSA appliances available today.
+If an OSA appliance is for you, we will do a thorough evaluation to determine if and -which type of appliance would work best for you.

 Throughout your treatment and diagnosis, Dr. Feng and the rest of the Sloan Creek Dental team will be available to answer your questions, work through any issues, and help you adjust while you take your first step in treating sleep apnea.
-We’re committed to delivering the best possible treatment.
-We’ll do everything we can to make sure your experience is the best you can get in Fairview, TX.
+We’re committed to delivering the best possible treatment for your snoring or sleep apnea.